ga771358/NplusBulletinV2/README.md

 + Extra features
     + Identity verification:
         + User(/user): you can see the titles and contents of the whole bulletin, but you cannot edit,delete,create.
-        + Admin(/secret): In the admin page, you can do Create, Read, Update, Delete operations(CRUD) on those datas in the database.
+        + Admin(/secret): In the admin page, you can do Create, Read, Update, Delete operations(CRUD) on those data in the database.
         + Identity verification is done by using sessionID.